Jakir9/100daysOfCode/README.md

 ## Day 8
 Saturday 19th March 2023

 I experimented with the pokemon api and was able to fetch characteristics of the pokemon based on the pokemon name or ID submitted.
 I became more familiar with JSON files and how to access information from them.
 I also learnt about how to fetch from an api and manipulate the data.
+I've uploaded the work I completed on github.